EdAyers/mathlib/docs/unicode.md

  𝟘 𝟙 𝟚 𝟛 𝟜 𝟝 𝟞 𝟟 𝟠 𝟡
 ```

-I have removed Mathematical Monospace and Sans-Serif because in Pragmata Pro the glyphs are identical to the ASCII letters.

 ## Accents and so on.

 I am mostly against decorating letters with accents so I am not in a rush to fill out this section.
 There are also many Unicode caveats.
 For example:

 - `ë` is `U+00EB` (Latin)
 - `ё` is `U+0450` (Cyrillic)
-- `e̎` is `U+0065 U+0308` and uses a [combining diaresis](https://www.unicode.org/charts/PDF/U0300.pdf).
+- `e̎` is `U+0065 U+0308` and uses a [combining diaeresis](https://www.unicode.org/charts/PDF/U0300.pdf).
 Sometimes the combining marks look nice and sometimes the font butchers them.

 It's an absolute minefield.